 Berries and other so-called small fruits generally don't require as much space as full-size fruit trees.
 By growing several different types, you can enjoy home-grown fruit from early summer through late fall.

 Keep in mind that the term “small” in small fruits refers to the fruit size, not the size of the plant.
 In many parts of the country, a full-size, highbush blueberry plant may grow up to 12 feet tall and 6 feet wide.
 Blackberries can grow 8 feet tall and spread even wider.
-Growing your backyard berries in raised beds is a good way to keep them in manageable.
+Growing your backyard berries in raised beds is a good way to keep them manageable.

 Before making a purchase, you will also need to determine whether the type and variety of plant is self-fruitful or requires a different plant in order to yield fruit (cross-pollination).
-Muscadine grapes, kiwis (genus: Actinidia) and most blueberries require two compatible varieties for successful pollination.
+Muscadine grapes, kiwis (genus: actinidia) and most blueberries require two compatible varieties for successful pollination.
 Kiwi plants are also either male or female, so you need to plant at least one of each sex to ensure fruit set.

-Berries in the genus Rubus are also known as brambles, and they are among the easiest and most popular of all backyard fruits.
+Berries in the genus rubus are also known as brambles, and they are among the easiest and most popular of all backyard fruits.
 They have a network of perennial roots that send up shoots, or canes, which usually live for two years.
 In the first year of growth, the canes are vegetative, producing only leaves.
 In the second year the same canes bear flowers and fruit, then die at the end of that season.
 Because the plants are continuously producing new vegetative canes, once the plants are established you can expect them to yield a crop of fruit every year.

 Brambles are vulnerable to viruses and several other diseases.
 To reduce the risk of infection, avoid planting them on soil where a member of the nightshade family (tomatoes, peppers, potatoes, eggplant) or wild Rubus have recently been grown.
 For the same reason, it's best to locate raspberries and blackberries at least 500 yards away from any wild brambles.

-Raspberries and other cane fruits have shallow root systems, so it's important to remove any weeds that will compete with them for nutrients.
+Raspberries and other cane fruits have shallow root systems, so it's important to remove any weeds, which will compete for nutrients.
 The most common way of growing raspberries is in rows spaced 6 to 12 feet apart.
 This generous spacing allows mulching between the beds with weed fabric and wood chips, or cultivating between the rows with a rototiller,.
 It also ensures good air circulation around the plants (to limit disease problems), and permits easy access for picking from both sides of the bed.

-These relatively uncommon members of the Ribes genus are far more popular in Europe than they are here in the U.S. Red currant jelly is a breakfast staple, and in France, black currants are essential for making the cordial Cassis.
+These relatively uncommon members of the ribes genus are far more popular in Europe than they are here in the U.S. Red currant jelly is a breakfast staple, and in France, black currants are essential for making the cordial Cassis.
 Gooseberries are a favorite for pies and are also used in meat dishes.

-A single currant or gooseberry plant (both are self-fruitful) will produce plenty of fruit for the average household.
+A single currant or gooseberry plant will produce plenty of fruit for the average household.
 The plants are not fussy about soil, require little to no pruning and are long-lived.
 Give them a few shovelfuls of compost each spring and keep them mulched to avoid weed competition.
 Learn more about growing currants and gooseberries in the Vegetable Encyclopedia.